davesahaj/davesahaj/README.md

 💫 I am a software developer.
 I build things for the web, mostly using React.
-Sometimes I play with GoLang and spring boot as well.<br><br>In free time, I usually either work on side projects or learn about new stuff related to web development.
-Or just play video games.
+Sometimes I play with GoLang and spring boot as well.<br><br>In free time, I usually either work on hobby projects or learn about new stuff related to web development OR just play story driven video games.

 ## 🌐 Socials: